 A strong community outreach program is an excellent means of building capacity and a sense of stewardship over a municipal urban forest management program.
-Together, fulsome outreach and educational opportunities can foster a public that cares about forest issues and health, and is willing to support tackling forest management issues with their time and energy.
+Together, fulsome outreach and educational opportunities can foster a public that cares about forest issues and health, and is willing to support forest management with their available time and energy.

-Currently, the City has limited capacity to coordinate stewardship programming, nor the resources to dedicate staff time to leading initiatives.
+Currently, the City has limited capacity to coordinate stewardship programming, and lacks the resources to dedicate staff time to leading initiatives.
 However, the City is committed to decreasing barriers to participating in stewardship activities to improve community involvement.
-A key element in building stewardship capacity will first be building inhouse capacity to then build capacity amongst interested community members-it takes resources to gain resources.
+A key element in building stewardship capacity will first be building in-house capacity to then strengthen involvement amongst interested community members-it takes resources to gain resources.

 Action 14.1.
-Make urban forest data available to the public, including a dashboard that reports key urban forest metrics and progress on plan implementation.
+Make urban forest data available to the public, such as a dashboard that reports key urban forest metrics and progress on plan implementation.